mees-van-wel/hexa-center-website/src/routes/guide/healthcare/programs/index.md

 We offer a multitude of different form items that can be added to a step.
 A list of available form items, and their descriptions can be found below.

-**Text:** static text, can be used to relay information to the client like instructions on how to fill in the questionnaire, or it can simply act as an intro text used as clarification.
+**Text:** static text: can be used to:

+- relay information to the client like instructions on how to fill in the questionnaire.
+- act as an intro text used as clarification.

-**Link:** link to a webpage, can be used for a multitude of different reasons, like asking the user to review symptoms on a specific webpage.
+**Link:** link to a webpage, can be used to:

+- Ask the user to review symptoms on a specific webpage.
+- Send the user to a video on another platform, like Youtube

 Edit the URL by clicking on the cogwheel icon next to the form item.
-There you will find the URL field.
 The webpage always opens in a new tab on the user's browser.
 The link will take the form of a button.
 When leaving the `Label` field empty the button will simple say: **Link**.

-**Small Input:** a simple text field, allowing the client to enter some text.
-Use this when a short answer is expected.
+**Small Input:** a simple text field, can be used to:

+- Allow the client to enter some text.
+- Use this when a short answer is expected.

-**Large Input:** a simple text field, allowing the client to enter text consisting of multiple lines.
-Use this when a larger answer is expected.
+**Large Input:** a simple text field, can be used to:

+- Allow the client to enter text consisting of multiple lines.
+- Use this when a larger answer is expected.

+**Rich Text Editor:** a more advanced text field, can be used to:

+- Add markup to text.
-**Rich Text Editor:** a more advanced text field which allows for markup to be added to text, options include bold text, italic text, underlined text, strikethrough text, etc. This input also allows the client to enter text consisting of multiple lines.
+- Options include bold text, italic text, underlined text, strikethrough text, etc.
+- This input also allows the client to enter text consisting of multiple lines.

+**Number Input:** an number input field, can be used to:

+- Prevent the user from entering text, only numbers are allowed.
-**Number Input:** an input field which only allows numbers to be entered.
-Normal text will automatically be cleared.
+- Normal text will automatically be cleared.

-**Date Input:** a form item which opens a date-selector when clicking on the field.
+**Date Input:** a date input field, can be used to:

+- Allow the user to easily enter a date.
 Click on the year to open the year-month view, allowing the client to select a month, clicking on the year again opens the year selector.
-Upon selecting a year the input switches back to the year-month view where the client can select a month from that year.
+- Upon selecting a year the input switches back to the year-month view where the client can select a month from that year.
 Selecting a month allows the client to choose a specific day from that month.

-**Checkbox:** a form item that can be clicked to either check or uncheck it, used for simple confirmation questions, for example: "Check this box if you feel like X or Y."
+**Checkbox:** a checkbox input, can be used to:

+- Can be clicked to either check or uncheck the checkbox.
+- used for simple confirmation questions, for example: "Check this box if you feel like X or Y."

-**Score:** an advanced form item which allows a user to build a set of questions with options, just like a Single Choice question, only each option has a point value assigned to it.
-Points are tallied up based on the option that was selected under each question.
-So for example if you have 2 questions and you select an option that is worth 3 points on question 1, and an option that is worth 1 point on question 2, your point total would be 5.
-You can add as many questions as are needed.
+**Score:** an advanced form item, can be used to:

+- Allow a user to build a set of questions with options, just like a Single Choice question, only each option has a point value assigned to it.
+- Points are tallied up based on the option that was selected under each question.
+- So for example if you have 2 questions and you select an option that is worth 3 points on question 1, and an option that is worth 1 point on question 2, your point total would be 5.
+- You can add as many questions as needed.

+**Single Choice:** a single choice form item, can be used to:

+- Allows only one option to be chosen.
-**Single Choice:** a form item consisting of one or more options that can be checked or unchecked.
-Allows only one option to be chosen.
-Use this when only a single answer is expected.
+- Consists of one or more options that can be checked or unchecked.
+- Use this when only a single answer is expected.

-**Multiple Choice:** a form item consisting of one or more options that can be checked or unchecked.
-Unlike the Single Choice form item, this item allows for multiple options to be selected.
-Use this when multiple answers are expected.
+**Multiple Choice:** a multiple choice form item, can be used to:

+- Unlike the Single Choice form item, this item allows for multiple options to be selected.
+- Consists of one or more options that can be checked or unchecked.
+- Use this when multiple answers are expected.

-**Dropdown:** a form item that allows the user to add multiple options which are nested inside of a togglable menu.
-The client can click on the field to reveal all options, selecting an option will fill the field with the selected option.
-To allow for multiple answers to be selected by a client, simply click on the cogwheel button next to the question and check the `Multiple` checkbox.
-All answers chosen by the client will then appear in the field.
-A client can remove an answer simply by clicking on the X icon next to the answer.
+**Dropdown:** a dropdown form item, can be used to:

+- Allow the user to add multiple options which are nested inside of a togglable menu.
+- The client can click on the field to reveal all options.
+- Selecting an option will fill the field with the selected option.
+- To allow for multiple answers to be selected by a client, simply click on the cogwheel button next to the question and check the `Multiple` checkbox.
+- All answers chosen by the client will appear next to each other in the field.
+- A client can remove an answer simply by clicking on the X icon next to the answer.

 Almost all form items can be made **optional**.
 Use the **optional** checkbox to allow the client or user to skip the question.
 The **optional** checkbox can be found by clicking on an individual added form item.